Types of USA work visa

 How long does it take to get a US work visa?

-The processing time for a US visa application will be determined by a depends a lot on the type of visa you are trying to get.
-While the temporary nonimmigrant visas might take you up to a few weeks, or months at most, the immigrant visas can take years to get approved.
+As well as COVID-related delays the processing time for a US visa application will be determined by the type of visa you are applying for.
+While the temporary nonimmigrant visas might take weeks or months, the immigrant visas can take years to get approved.

 Visa processing times will be determined by a number of factors, including:

 - The type of visa you are applying for – petition-based employment visas will take longer to process than visitor visas.